w3c/aria-at-app/docs/local-development.md

         ```
           signMeInAsVendor("joe-the-vendor")
         ```
+      By default, you will be signed in as a "vispero (JAWS)" vendor but to sign in as any others, you can provide the vendor's company name as the second parameter. eg:
+        ```
+          signMeInAsVendor("joe-the-vendor", "apple")
+        ```
+      The list of applicable constants is currently:
+        1. vispero (JAWS)
+        2. nvAccess (NVDA)
+        3. apple (VoiceOver for macOS)

 The part in quotes is the username, feel free to change the username to whatever you prefer.